el3um4s/strani-anelli-blog/_posts/2023/2023-12-04-using-typescript-and-svelte-in-construct/2023-12-04-using-typescript-and-svelte-in-construct.md

   - svelte
 ---

 The latest version of Construct 3 introduces an interesting feature: the ability to use TypeScript.
-Ashley has written a comprehensive guide on the various steps to follow (you can find it [here](https://www.construct.net/en/tutorials/using-typescript-construct-3003)).
+Ashley wrote a comprehensive guide on the various steps to follow (you can find it [here](https://www.construct.net/en/tutorials/using-typescript-construct-3003)).
 Building upon this, I want to add some notes on how to integrate Svelte into a Construct project.

 These notes are divided into two parts.
 In the first part, I'll summarize the main steps to use TypeScript within C3.
 It's a condensed version of Ashley's guide.
 In the second part, I'll focus on using Svelte, reproducing the simplest example: